About the Program

 Willingers Golf Club, home of the Knights, and consistently ranked as one of Minnesota's top 10 public courses.
 It is located 10 miles from the Carleton campus.

 Current head coach Eric Sieger took over the program prior to the 2001-02 season and has led the Knights to significant improvements during his tenure.
-The Knights recorded their best finish ever at the MIAC Championships in 2012, placing second in a season that saw them rise as high as 11th in the national rankings and play in the NCAA Preview event.
+Carleton has posted four consecutive top-two finishes at the MIAC Championships and captured its first conference title in 2014, doing so in record-breaking fashion, and capped that campaign by tying for sixth at the 2015 NCAA Championships.

 Kassie Wells '07 and Katrina Wood '09 both qualified as individuals for the NCAA Championships, Wells in 2007 and Wood in 2008.
 Wells also earned a prestigious NCAA Postgraduate Scholarship, which helped her earn her PhD in physics at Cornell University.

-The program has also become known blending academic successes with golfing success.
-Carleton is one of only three programs nationally to earned the National Golf Coaches Association's (NGCA) Team Scholar Award the first three seasons of the award's existence, posting the third-best team grade point average in the nation during the 2006-07 season.
-The Knights have had 24 NGCA All-Scholar players in the past 11 seasons.
+The program has also become known for blending academic successes with golfing success.
+Carleton was one of only three programs nationally to earn the National Golf Coaches Association's (NGCA) Team Scholar Award the first three seasons of the award's existence, posting the third-best team grade point average in the nation during the 2006-07 season.
+The Knights have had 24 NGCA All-Scholar players in since 2003.

 The Knights utilize Willingers Golf Club as their home course, consistently ranked as one of the top 10 public courses in Minnesota.